 I also contribute to:

-- SO500 Concepts and Theories in Sociology (core intermediate level Social Theory module)
+- SO500 Contemporary Sociological Theory (core intermediate level Social Theory module)

-- Executive Committee member and President-elect British Association for Jewish Studies.
+- Executive Committee member and former President of the British Association for Jewish Studies

 The End of Violence?

 (A Think Kent video 2016)